 The Curricular Materials adoption process provides review and evaluation of new curricular materials, according to our six-year adoption cycle.
 Materials are screened for content, organization, presentation, and quality.
-Instructional materials are approved by the State Board of Education and the choice of the instructional materials in subject areas maintains local control.
+Subject Area Adoption Guides are approved by the State Board of Education.
+The choice of instructional materials is a local district decision according to local district policies and procedures.

 Curricular Materials Adoption Procedures